Sergeant Tommy Jones

 The Academy operates on the Odessa Police Department calendar and will require discipline and decorum in all settings.
 The Academy will pair a rigorous academic curriculum with a paramilitary structure and environment to prepare recruits to serve their community as exemplary law enforcement personnel.

 Recruit(s) and students attending the Odessa Police Academy are required to complete 40 hours of firearm proficiency training.
 Training will include day and night time qualifications with handguns and shotguns.
 Students will go through familiarization training with rifles and complete simulation training utilizing the Modular Armored Tactical Combat House (MATCH).
-All Odessa Police Academy recruits must qualify with either the 9mm, 40mm, or 45mm caliber semi-automatic pistol prior to graduating.
+All Odessa Police Academy recruits must qualify with a .40mm caliber semi-automatic pistol prior to graduating.
 TCOLE requires that all Odessa Police Officers re-qualify annually.

 Applications for enrollment to the Odessa Police Department Police Academy are taken from an eligibility list obtained from the hiring process for the Police Recruit position.
 For detailed information about requirements and the application process, please visit the Employment page of our website.

-The Odessa Police Academy Session #14 is scheduled to begin on Monday, January 9 and will end on Friday, June 23, 2017.
+The Odessa Police Academy Session begins twice a year, once in January and another in July.
 Classes are normally from 8:00 a.m. to 5:00 p.m., Monday through Friday involving classroom as well as physical training, and will be held at the Odessa Police Academy classroom located at 205 N. Grant Ave.

-If you want to apply for employment as a police recruit through the City of Odessa website and are hired, the Academy fees will be paid by the police department.
+If you apply for employment as a police recruit through the City of Odessa website and are hired, the Academy fees will be paid by the police department as well as the applicant being paid an employee salary .
 For more information regarding employment, contact Paula Waldrop at 432-335-3323.

-If you are interested in attending only the Academy (not employment), you must be 21 years of age by June 15, 2017.
-If you work for another law enforcement agency (agency-sponsored) or you wish to apply yourself (self-sponsored), application packets will be available Tuesday, October 4 through Friday, November 11, 2016 at 3 pm.
-You must email Deborah DeVolin, Assistant Training Coordinator at email@example.com.
+If you work for another law enforcement agency (agency-sponsored) or you wish to apply yourself (self-sponsored), application packets can be obtained by emailing Deborah DeVolin, Assistant Training Coordinator at firstname.lastname@example.org.
 An appointment will be scheduled for you to pick up the application packet and review the requirements and application process.

-The cost to attend the Academy is $1,250.00 which includes books, supplies, equipment, uniforms, ammunition, the TCOLE exam and other items.
+The cost to attend the Academy is $1,000.00 which includes books, supplies, equipment, uniforms, ammunition, the TCOLE exam and other items.
 Additional costs which applicants pay directly to the providers, in the approximate amount of $800, will be incurred by applicants for a background check, polygraph exam, physical exam, drug screen, vision test, psychological exam, one-half mile run in five minutes or less, physical endurance test, entry level general examination and reading comprehension test.
 You must also pass an interview with the Administrative Lieutenant.
+If the applicant does not pass any part of the application process or voluntarily withdraws, the application fees are non-refundable.

-The deadline for completion of the entire application process, and for payment of the $1,250.00 application fee at the Odessa Police Department, is no later than 3:00 p.m., Friday, December 9, 2016.
+Outside Agency or Self-Sponsored applicants must complete the entire application process, and payment of the $1,000.00 application fee to the Odessa Police Department, no later than one month prior to the academy session beginning.
 Acceptable forms of payment are cash, VISA, MasterCard, Discover, personal check, agency check, cashier check or money order payable to the City of Odessa.

 Sergeant Carlos Chavez - Range Master